-A good selection of steamed and fried dim sum is available, their BBQ pork buns, BBQ pork puff pastries and Cheung Fun are my personal favourites, but honestly, you can't go wrong with anything here.
-There's also a good selection of non dim-sum dishes including crispy belly pork, Peking duck and a variety of noodle dishes which I can personally vouch for.
+A good selection of steamed and fried dim sum is available, their BBQ pork buns, BBQ pork puff pastries and Cheung Fun are our personal favourites, but honestly, you can't go wrong with anything here.
+There's also a good selection of non dim-sum dishes including crispy belly pork, Peking duck and a variety of noodle dishes which we can personally vouch for.

 Credit: Phoenix Palace Restaurant

-Away from food, it's worth pointing out that the Chinese tea is one of the better ones I've had at a London dim sum house and they are always happy to top up the water without a fuss.
-When I'm in the mood, I always appreciate the draught beer that is on offer.
+Away from food, it's worth pointing out that the Chinese tea is one of the better ones we have had at a London dim sum house and they are always happy to top up the water without a fuss.
+When we're in the mood, we always appreciate the draught beer that is on offer.

-I prefer coming here on Saturday and Sunday afternoons especially for family meals as dim sum is available until 4.45pm.
-It's not uncommon for there to be a queue during the early afternoon, so I would recommend booking in advance if possible.
+We prefer coming here on Saturday and Sunday afternoons especially for family meals as dim sum is available until 4.45pm.
+It's not uncommon for there to be a queue during the early afternoon, so we would recommend booking in advance if possible.

 The close proximity to Regent's Park makes it a great spot to relax or go for a walk post meal.

 3. Dim Sum Duck (King's Cross)